Jeroen-Matthijssens/cmdargs/src/documentation/main.md

 $ command --include=path/to/file --not --include=path/to/file/sub
 ```

-can not be given the meaning "include everthing under `path/to/file` but not what is
+can not be given the meaning "include everything under `path/to/file` but not what is
 under `path/to/file/sub`".
 The above example has the `--not` option set and the
 `--include` option, furthermore the `--include` option has two value assigned:
 `path/to/file` and `path/to/file/sub`.
 But there is no way to know where in the list of